-The subdirectories and the files with extension ".blk" for program EARTH (or ".bl3" for program EARTH-3) from the current directory are screened in the special window.
-You may choose a file.
-Program EARTH (EARTH-3) loads the block structure from the selected file.
-You may edit it or run the simulation process.
+The subdirectories and the files with extension ".blk" from the current directory are screened in the special window.
+You can choose a file.
+Program EARTH loads the block structure from the selected file.
+You can edit it or run the simulation process.